 It's often said that a standalone satnav is far superior than a smartphone app, often for a multitude of reasons that are demonstrably wrong ("offline maps", "better signal", "better routing").
 Here, I aim to compile all my related arguments on the topic :)

 - Google Maps is generally regarded by anyone who has tried anything else as the least-good option, but it's catching up and is workable if you're not interested in plotting a route (and instead just want to go to your destination).
+Annoyingly it's also everyone's first impression of using their phone as a satnav and tends to be off-putting.
 Its points-of-interest are its real feature; I keep it around to use when I'm already in a town and want to find a restaurant or something, but I'd hate to have to use it to do anything substantial.
-It can now do offline maps, but only of areas/regions rather than whole countries, and but insists on a re-download every month or so.
-It can also now do multiple waypoints, but if you cause it to recalculate for any reason (by going off-route) it'll recalculate directly to the destination, rather than past all your waypoints.
+It can now do offline maps, but only of areas/regions rather than whole countries, and insists on a re-download every month or so.
+It recently gained support for multiple waypoints, but if you cause it to recalculate for any reason (by going off-route) it'll recalculate directly to the destination rather than considering all your waypoints.

-- I've recently re-tried Here Maps, after its post-Nokia reworking, and it's rather good as a take-me-to-a-postcode app; it's now my default for simple routes.
-It can't do multiple-waypoint routing as far as I can tell, but it much simpler and clearer than TomTom, with decent traffic estimates and speed camera warnings (and is free).
+- Here Maps, is excellent as a take-me-to-a-postcode app; it's now my default for simple routes.
+It can't do multiple-waypoint routing, but it much simpler and clearer than TomTom, with decent traffic estimates (when you've got data on) and speed camera warnings, and it's all free.
 You can download the maps or use them online, and it's completely free in either case.

 - OSMAnd really is map first and satnav second; it can do turn-by-turn navigation, but it really feels like an afterthought.
 What it's *really* good for is storing and managing loads of points of interest of your own.
 Using an online map it's also fantastic for 'normal' points of interest.
 It's largely replaced Google Maps for me now for the "Where can I get breakfast nearby?" type of problem.
 It did take several goes at turn-by-turn for me to get the settings 'right' for me.